borntofrappe/game-development/07 Pokemon/Pokemon 5/README.md

 ### height

 One issue with the dialogue state accepting text is that the height of the rectangle making up the backdrop depends on the length of the message.
-In actuality, there is no concept of a line break, and the text needs new line characters `\n` to have the text on multiple lines.
+As there is no concept of a line break, the text needs new line characters `\n` to have describe multiple lines.
 Consider the text passed from the start state.

 ```lua
 DialogueState(